trufflesuite/trufflesuite.com/public/tutorials/debugging-a-smart-contract.md

 Sometimes, an error isn't a true error, in that it doesn't cause a problem at runtime, but instead is just doing something that you don't intend it to do.

-Take for example an event that would run if our variable was odd and another event that would run if our variable was even. **If you were to accidentally switch this conditional so the wrong function would run, it might not cause an actual error; nevertheless, you would see your transaction acting unexpectedly.**
+Take for example an event that would run if our variable was odd and another event that would run if our variable was even. **If we swapped this conditional so that the opposite functions would run, it wouldn't cause an error; nevertheless, the contract would act unexpectedly.**

 Once again, we can use the debugger to see where things went wrong.